top of page

 URBAN:

-The use of land within municipal areas to grow crops such as gourmet mushrooms or microgreens increases the agricultural productivity of urbanised areas without using up agricultural land that can still be used to grow other crops.
+The use of land within municipal areas to grow crops such as gourmet mushrooms or microgreens increases the agricultural productivity of urbanised areas without using up agricultural space that can still be used to grow other crops.
 As a further advantage, producing such food within city limits brings high value, nutrient-rich produce closer to the centres of population where such food is needed the most.
 This means a reduced carbon footprint for transporting goods to market, and fresher, higher quality produce available to consumers.
 A win for the environment and gastronauts alike!

 OTHER ENVIRONMENTAL IMPACT REDUCTION PRACTICES:

 As much as possible, we try to make use of reusable equipment for our mushrooms, reducing the impact of our food production on the environment.
 Our medicinal mushroom shelf showcases our use of reusable glass jars and polypropylene containers, but even our signature Oyster mushrooms are grown in reusable, food-grade buckets instead of the single-use disposable grow bags which are very much the staple of the gourmet mushroom industry.
-Again, where possible, we use cold water pasteurisation techniques to prepare our substrates (the mushroom growing media, as opposed to the soil preferred by plants), reducing the amount of energy needed for cultivation.
-Our mushrooms are provided with all the water they need to grow at this early stage, and unlike plants require no further irrigation, resulting in a drastically reduced use of water compared to field or even greenhouse grown plants.
+Again, where possible, we use cold water pasteurisation techniques to prepare our substrates (the mushroom growing media and food source, as opposed to the soil preferred by plants), reducing the amount of energy needed for cultivation.
+Our mushrooms are provided with all the water they need to grow at this early stage, and unlike plants require no further irrigation, resulting in a significantly reduced use of water compared to field or even greenhouse grown plants.
 As shown above, reflective radiant and vapour barrier, air bubble insulation reduces the energy needs for heating, cooling, humidifying and lighting our fruiting chamber.
 The innocuous wires shown behind the shelving are actually humidity and temperature probes that allow us to maintain ideal growing conditions with minimal inputs.

 Now, about those nutshells....